 About the artist

 Eglė Budvytytė is an artist working at the intersection between visual and performing arts.
-She approaches movement and gesture as technologies for subverting norms of gender, social roles, and the narratives that shape public space.
-Her practice, spanning songs, poetry, video and performance, explores the persuasive power of collectivity, vulnerability and permeable relationships between bodies, audiences, and the environments.
+She approaches movement and gesture as technologies for subverting gender norms, social roles, and the narratives that shape public space.
+Her practice – spanning song, poetry, video and performance – explores the persuasive power of collectivity and the permeable relationships between bodies, audiences, and their environments.

 Budvytytė’s work has been shown at the 59th Venice Biennale, Frac Île-de-France, Nam June Paik Art Center, Vleeshal, Canal Projects, the Renaissance Society, the Stedelijk Museum, De Appel, and the 19th Biennale of Sydney, among many others.
 She was a resident at Le Pavillon, Palais de Tokyo, and at Wiels Contemporary Art Centre.
 In 2026, she will represent Lithuania at the 60th Venice Biennale.